 Michael William Gilbert grew up in Connecticut and Brussels, Belgium.
-It was while living in Europe that he first encountered the music of Varese and Pierre Henry, as well as the music of India, Africa, and Japan.
-After studying electrical engineering at MIT, he continued studies in music at the Boston School of Electronic Music, where he later worked as a teacher and designer of custom synthesis systems.
-He studied at and then graduated with a degree in music from Hampshire College and shortly thereafter became the technical director of electronic music at Amherst College, Smith College, Hampshire College, and the University of Massachusetts/Amherst.
-He has taught electronic music at the University of Massachusetts and at Holyoke Community College.
+While living in Europe he first encountered the music of Varese and Pierre Henry, as well as the music of India, Africa, and Japan.
+After studying electrical engineering at MIT, he continued studies in music at the Boston School of Electronic Music, later working there as a teacher and designer of custom synthesis systems.
+He studied and graduated with a degree in music from Hampshire College.
+Shortly thereafter he became the technical director of the electronic music studios at Amherst College, Smith College, Hampshire College, and the University of Massachusetts/Amherst.
+He has taught electronic music composition at the University of Massachusetts and Holyoke Community College.

-Gilbert has been composing and recording actively since the 1970's.
-In 1978 he released his first recording, "Moving Pictures", on the GIBEX label.
-"Moving Pictures" takes a step towards humanizing electronic music with prominent use of wooden flutes, percussion, and voice to complement the synthesized textures of the compositions.
-"The Call", Gilbert's second album, is a mature realization off his goal to create a more human music.
-It grew out of the desire to set new jazz influenced solo parts against a background of drone, percussion, and environment evocative of Eastern music.
-"The Call" marked Gilbert's first collaboration with multi-wind and reed player Tim Moran, avant-garde percussionist/vocalist David Moss, and bassist Salvatore Macchia.
-"In the Dreamtime", on the Palace of Lights label, is a refinement of work begun on the first two records.
-This album uses the theme of dream imagery, exploring and merging the distinctions between electronics, new jazz, and world music, and also features collaborations with Moran, Moss, and Macchia.
+MW Gilbert has been composing and recording actively since the 1970's.
+In 1978 he released his first LP recording, "Moving Pictures", on the GIBEX label.
+"Moving Pictures" is a big step towards humanizing electronic music, with prominent use of wooden flutes, percussion, and voice to complement the synthesized textures of the compositions.
+"The Call" (1980), his second LP, is a more mature realization of that goal.
+The album concept grew out of a desire to set jazz influenced solo parts against a background of drone, percussion, and soundscape evoking aspects of Eastern music.
+"The Call" marks MW Gilbert's first collaboration with multiwind and reed player Tim Moran, avantgarde percussionist/vocalist David Moss, and bassist Salvatore Macchia.
+The LP, "In the Dreamtime" (1982), followed on the Palace of Lights label, and is a clear refinement of work begun on the first two records.
+This album uses the theme of dream imagery, exploring and merging the distinctions between electronics, new jazz, and world music, and also features collaborations with Moran, Moss, and Macchia, and additional guest players.

-When he is not composing, Michael William Gilbert is currently the Adviser for Technology Initiatives and Services for the Office of Information Technologies at the University of Massachusetts, Amherst, where he is engaged in research investigating internet media technologies, streaming protocols, multimedia, presentation, virtual teaching modalities, and supporting the Office of Information Technologies' provision of Internet and technology services to the campus and UMass community.
+When not composing, Michael William Gilbert is currently the Adviser for Technology Initiatives and Services for University of Massachusetts Amherst Information Technology, where he is engaged in research investigating internet media technologies, streaming protocols, multimedia, presentation, virtual teaching modalities, strategic planning, and supporting the provision of internet and technology services to the campus and UMass Amherst community.